ritaturk/xenko-docs/manual/getting-started/use-a-script.md

 **Attaching a script in Game Studio:**

-1. Open your project in Game Studio.
-2. Open your [scene](xref:scene), and then click the entity to which you want to attach a script.
+1. Open your [scene](xref:scene), and then click the entity to which you want to attach a script.
-3. Now drag and drop the script from the **Asset view** into the **Property grid** of the selected entity, in order to attach the script.
+2. Now drag and drop the script from the **Asset view** into the **Property grid** of the selected entity, in order to attach the script.

 > **Note:** It is also possible to attach a script by using the **Add component** button in the **Property grid**.

 **To attach a script through code:**

-You can use code in Game Studio to attach a script to an entity.
+You can also use code to attach a script to an entity.

 1. In Visual studio, create a script called **BasicAsyncScript** and save it.